 "My wall of miracles," he smiled as he headed for the door.
 "I'll check on you two later, alright?"

 "174," Victoria called out, stopping him with a tender smile.
 "Not 172.
 There are exactly 174 tiles on the ceiling of your exam room."

 Deep laughter echoed inside the delivery room and spilled into the hallway as the doctor who had tricked her into taking her first look at the baby now dozing safely in her father's arms pulled the heavy, wooden door open.
 "I'll keep that in mind," he said, turning back one last time to acknowledge their secret while Billy looked on in confusion.

 Billy tiptoed among the unconscious to reach his mom and Nikki, who were strangely enough resting side by side, a testament to the power a new baby has over people.
-He barely nudged them, but they both sprang awake instantly, and Billy placed a finger over his lips to silence them as he led them out into the hallway.
+He barely nudged them, but they both sprang awake instantly, and Billy placed a finger over his lips to silence them as he led them past their sleeping friends and family and out into the hallway.

 "You have a granddaughter," he beamed, and the two women clasped their hands over their mouths and pulled Billy into a smothering hug.
 When they released him, he gave them all the pertinent information: born at 3:17 a.m., 6 lbs.
 3oz, 21 inches long, mother and baby both doing well.
 He also gave them Victoria's room number and told them to go ahead, she was waiting for them, and when the two women were out of sight, Billy took off in the opposite direction.